rmkit-dev/rmkit/src/genie/README.md

 genie is a config based gesture launcher. the point of genie is to setup your own gestures and configure them to do what you want.
+The config file is located at `/opt/etc/genie.conf`.

 ## config file format